reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 - `createSelector`: a re-export of the standard Reselect API for memoized selectors
 - `createListenerMiddleware`: a side effects middleware for running logic in response to dispatched actions

 Finally, the RTK package also includes "RTK Query", a full data fetching and caching solution for Redux apps, as a separate optional `@reduxjs/toolkit/query` entry point.
 It lets you define endpoints (REST, GraphQL, or any async function), and generates a reducer and middleware that fully manage fetching data, updating loading state, and caching results.
-It also automatically generates React hooks that can be used in components to fetch data, like `const { data, isFetching} = useGetPokemonQuery('pikachu')`
+It also automatically generates React hooks that can be used in components to fetch data, like `const { data, isFetching } = useGetPokemonQuery('pikachu')`

 Each of these APIs is completely optional and designed for specific use cases, and **you can pick and choose which APIs you actually use in your app**.
 But, all of them are highly recommended to help with those tasks.